-In school we use Nelson Handwriting.
-Copies of textbooks showing the style are available in school.
+In school we use Twinkl Handwriting which is a simple unlooped cursive style.
 This develops through a print style with flicks to gradual joining within words as children are developmentally ready.
-Note that letters which end with a backwards stroke (b,g,j,p,q,x,y,z,s) do not join – they are called ‘break letters’.

 We model joined handwriting for the children when we write on the board or in books from Year 1 upwards, but we do not insist upon it until Year 3 when most children are developmentally ready.

 The Development of Writing

 It is important to remember that handwriting is closely linked to the development of children's physical gross and fine motor skills.
 They need to understand directionality and to be able to orientate their whole bodies around lines and points to be successful..
 Each child will develop these aspects at different rates.